About Gothenburg Symphony Orchestra

 For children and youth

-Every year, the Gothenburg Symphony carries out concerts and activities for children, youth, families and schools.
+Every year, Gothenburg Symphony Orchestra carries out concerts and activities for children, youth, families and schools.
 The Concert Hall is also a meeting place for young musicians – from those just beginning to students of the music academies.
-The spring break orchestra and the autumn break choir are a tradition to look forward to every year, as is the collaboration with the cultural schools.
+The spring break orchestra and the autumn break choir are a tradition to look forward to every year, as is the collaboration with the cultural schools and the International Youth Orchestra and Choir Camp Side by Side music camp.

 Meetings with strong artist profiles

-The list goes on of all the swedish artists who played with the Gothenburg Symphony – Håkan Hellström, bob hund, Laleh, Timbuktu, Nina Persson, Soundtrack of our lives, Weeping willows and many more.
+The list goes on of all the swedish artists who played with Gothenburg Symphony Orchestra – Håkan Hellström, bob hund, Laleh, Avishai Cohen, Timbuktu, Nina Persson, Soundtrack of our lives, Weeping Willows and many more.
 The performers’ songs rendered in a specially crafted arrangement where the musical creativity to create unique concert experiences – live, on GSOplay and on records.

-The Gothenburg Symphony collaborates with the recording companies Deutsche Grammophon and Svenska BIS, which has resulted in around a hundred recordings.
+Gothenburg Symphony Orchestra has released recordings on Alpha Classics, BIS, Chandos and Deutsche Grammophon, in sum over hundred recordings.
 The most of them you can find on platforms like Spotify.